Outline#

 Select Demo#

-You are provided with a select.c
+You are provided with a select.c demo program.
+The program adds two

 descriptors to the read set.
-It then calls select
+It then calls select that suspends the program.

 When it wakes up, it checks to see if any or both descriptors in the ready set

 are set to 1 (read and ready sets are bit vectors).
-If listenfd
+If listenfd is set, the

-program accepts the client and calls the echo()
+program accepts the client and calls the echo() function.
+Otherwise, the

-program calls the command()
+program calls the command() function.

-Let’s answer a few questions to check your understanding of select.c
+Let’s answer a few questions to check your understanding of select.c.

 - Is the

-program an example of concurrent application?
-Explain the sources of concurrency inselect.c
+select.cprogram an example of concurrent application?
+Explain the sources of concurrency inselect.c. - Notice that we assign

-at the start of the iterative while loop.
+read_settoready_setat the start of the iterative while loop.
 Why is that? - If

-is run on a multicore processor, will we observe parallelism during execution? - Can you change the definition of the
+select.cis run on a multicore processor, will we observe parallelism during execution? - Can you change the definition of the

-function such that the program responds to keyboard input (pending or otherwise) as soon as possible rather than waiting for the connected descriptor to close? - Why do we use
+echo()function such that the program responds to keyboard input (pending or otherwise) as soon as possible rather than waiting for the connected descriptor to close? - Why do we use

-in the call toselect
+listenfd+1in the call toselect?

 Select-Based Echo Server#